Dominican Republic

 Funding Sources:

-For non-SPARK eligible students, you will be eligible for some funding from the Center for International Education.
+For non-SPARK eligible undergraduate students and graduate students, you will receive $300 in funding from the Center for International Education.
+Your final out-of-pocket cost will be $2,900.

 Program Fee Includes: